serg987/ESPHomeGarageDoorOpener/readme.md

 Author's device is based on LILYGO T-ETH-Lite module as LAN connection was needed, but in general any ESP32 module can be used.
 Just define proper pins in the yml file.
-The mandatory thing is to assign `encoder_pulse_counter` sensor to hardware pulse counter pin.
+The mandatory thing is to assign `encoder_pulse_counter` sensor (and one of the encoder inputs) to a hardware pulse counter pin.
 Usually it is marked as RTC in datasheets.
-This pin must be connected to one of encoder's pins (does not really matter which of two).
-IO35 and IO36 on this schematic diagram.
+In this device it is IO35 on the schematic diagram.

 ## Setting up ##